iTwin/itwinjs-core/test-apps/display-test-app/README.md

 ## Using display-test-app

 Currently, display-test-app only supports opening snapshot iModels from the local disk.
 If you define the `SVT_STANDALONE_FILENAME` environment variable to contain the absolute path to an existing iModel file on your machine, then upon startup, a viewport displaying the contents of this iModel will be displayed.
 Otherwise, on startup the toolbar will have a button allowing you to select an iModel to open.
+If the file opened from disk is a briefcase that retains its link to iModelHub (as opposed to a snapshot) and is opened in read-write mode, it can push and pull changesets.

 display-test-app's UI consists of: